mmitar/capstone/README.md

 Tiles 3.0 | Arduino Uno Elegoo |
 ESP8266 Wifi Module | HX711 Load Scale Module |
 Google Charting API | REST APIs

-### Non-Functional Requirements
-* Monitor user activity on the application
-* Monitor liquor activity via Arduino Embedded System
-* Notify vendors for liquor use violations
-* Configure Spouts to Liquor association
-* Consume data and provide reporting for locations and vendors
-* Vendors can add locations
-* Vendors can modify locations they oversee
-* Vendors can add users to locations
-* Location managers can implement all CRUD methods on liquor for inventory management
-* Accessible from all access points
-* Secure Login with permission-based actions